 ecoTub Solutions can restore your Jacuzzi, whirlpool bath, spa tub, and air jet tub to look new and clean again.
 We also will run cleaners through the jets and pipes to remove mold and bacteria buildup.
-While we do not fix associated plumbing problems on your existing spa; we can replace broken motors and jets and restore the beauty to the tile and fiberglass surfaces.
+While we do not fix associated plumbing problems on your existing spa, we can restore the beauty to the tile and fiberglass surfaces.

 Just as it is important to have clean tubs and showers for your tenants or guests, it is essential to have a clean and sanitary spa or Jacuzzi.
 Water jets and air jets can often become contaminated with mold, mildew, and infectious bacteria.
 Spas and whirlpools have an elaborate system of pipes, jets, and nozzles.
 Spa baths accumulate amounts of unhygienic matter such as oils, molds, body fats, hair, bacteria from wounds, and skin tissue that builds up over time and adheres to the inside of the pump and the circulating system.
 It is dangerous to put consumers at risk for bacteria and disease.
 When one person uses the bath and leaves bacteria such as Staphylococcus or E-coli in the pipes and pumps, it can remain free to contaminate the next person to bathe.

 Whether you own a home, hotel, motel, or condo; you cannot afford to have someone contract a serious or deadly disease from your bath.
 The spa pipes and surfaces can carry pathogens such as Staphylococcus aureus, MRSA (Methicillin-resistant Staphylococcus aureus), Salmonella, Streptococcus, Necrotizing fasciitis (Flesh-eating bacteria), E-coli, and Influenza A/H1N1.
 Multiple types of Molds and Mildews also plague tub surfaces, jets, nozzles, and fixtures.